Aziz-Ru/CSE-Degree/README.md

-# Best prctice to Learn Something NEW!
+# Try to Lean these Tools and language